AndreaDiBenedett0/report-cyber/home.md

 ## Introduction <a id="introduction"></a>

-This report is about the exploitation of some vulnerabilities of the [OWASP Juice Shop web application](https://owasp.org/www-project-juice-shop/).
+This report is about the exploitation of some vulnerabilities of the vulnerable [OWASP Juice Shop web application](https://owasp.org/www-project-juice-shop/).

 I chose some of the proposed [Challenges](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html) and combined them in order to perform an attack that aims to delete and forge users’ feedbacks.
 In particular these are the challenges that I looked at:
 * [[ 1 ]](#1) [Log in with the administrator’s user account](https://pwning.owasp-juice.shop/companion-guide/latest/appendix/solutions.html#_log_in_with_the_administrators_user_account),